decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

-- proof, octet string; or INVALID.
+- proof, an octet string; or INVALID.

 Deserialization: